radixdlt/wallet-sdk/README.md

 | Mainnet  |  1  |
 | RCNet-V1 | 12  |

-- **requires** version - API version of the wallet communication protocol.
 - **requires** networkId - Specifies which network to use
 - **requires** dAppDefinitionAddress - Specifies the dApp that is interacting with the wallet.
 Used in dApp verification process on the wallet side.